OData/v3ProtocolDocument/OData Atom Format.markdown

 The `href` attribute of an `atom:link` element describing an OData stream property contains the URI that can be used to specify the URI that can be used to read, or write, the stream, according to the [`rel`](#The`rel`attributeofaLinkRepresentingaStreamProperty) attribute.
 This URI may be relative or absolute.

 #### 6.1.5.3 The `title` attribute of a Link Representing a Stream Property ####
-The `title` attribute on an `atom:link` element describing an OData relationship provides human-readable information about the link.
+The `title` attribute on an `atom:link` element describing an OData relationship provides human-readable, possibly language-dependent, and not necessarily unique information about the link.
 It has no implied semantics in OData.

 ### 6.1.6.
 Relationships as `atom:link` Elements ###
 OData uses `atom:link` elements to represent relationships between entities.